Saw8888/RACS/README.md

-RACS (Random Access Control System) is a simple programming language made to facilitate memory manipulation
+RACS (Random Access Control System) is a simple scripting language made to facilitate memory manipulation